diaa/apg-workshop/_entries/01-01 prerequisites.md

 ---

-#### Tips for uploading and editing files in Azure Cloud Shell
+#### Tips for Azure Cloud Shell

-- You can use `code <file you want to edit>` in Azure Cloud Shell to open the built-in text editor.
+- Use `code <filename>` to open the built-in text editor
-- You can upload files to the Azure Cloud Shell by dragging and dropping them.
+- Drag and drop files to upload them
-- You can also do a `curl -o filename.ext https://file-url/filename.ext` to download a file from the internet.
+- Use `curl -o filename.ext https://url/filename.ext` to download files directly